 U.S. Student Detained In Israel

-Lara Alqasem, a 22-year-old Florida native, landed at Israel's Ben Gurion Airport last Tuesday, expecting to start her studies in human rights at The Hebrew University of Jerusalem.
+Lara Alqasem, a 22-year-old Florida native, landed at Israel's Ben-Gurion Airport last Tuesday, expecting to start her studies in human rights at the Hebrew University of Jerusalem.
 Instead, she has spent the last week detained.

-Alqasem, whose father is of Palestinian heritage, was barred from entering the country and accused of supporting a boycott of Israel which was started by Palestinian leaders.
+Alqasem, whose father is of Palestinian heritage, was barred from entering the country and accused of supporting a boycott of Israel that was started by Palestinian leaders.

-Her mother, Karen Alqasem, told WMNF, that "when she went through the gate to try to enter the country they asked where her father – you know she has the Alqasem name – so they asked where does that name come from, where was her father born?"
+Her mother, Karen Alqasem, told WMNF that "when she went through the gate to try to enter the country they asked where her father — you know she has the Alqasem name — so they asked where does that name come from, where was her father born?"

 She showed the security agents her student visa, her mother said, but they made a call and detained her.

-Alqasem was denied entry to Israel because of a 2017 law which bars visitors who support or call for a boycott against the country or its settlements in the West Bank.
+Alqasem was denied entry to Israel because of a 2017 law barring visitors who support or call for a boycott against the country or its settlements in the West Bank.
 The measure passed after the Boycott, Divestment and Sanctions movement, a Palestinian-led campaign to exert pressure on Israel, gained traction internationally.

 "Israel, like every democracy, has the right to prevent the entry of foreign nationals, especially those working to harm the country," Israeli Minister of Public Security and Strategic Affairs Gilad Erdan said on Monday.
 "Therefore we work to prevent the entry of those who promote the anti-Semitic BDS campaign, which calls for Israel's destruction."

-Erdan said the student was "President of a chapter of one of the most extreme and hate-filled BDS groups" in the U.S., which has chapters that "repeatedly engaged in anti-Semitic and violent activity with the goal of bullying and silencing students simply for their support of Israel."
+Erdan said the student was "president of a chapter of one of the most extreme and hate-filled BDS groups" in the U.S., which has chapters that "repeatedly engaged in anti-Semitic and violent activity with the goal of bullying and silencing students simply for their support of Israel."

-He also questioned why she "changed her story several times" since arriving in Israel, and erased her social media accounts prior to traveling.
+He also questioned why she "changed her story several times" since arriving in Israel and erased her social media accounts prior to traveling.

 He also said she is free to return to the United States.